 After you push your application to Heroku, the slug compiler generates a slug containing the application.
 The application may contain many components, including a web server, a console application, and scripts to initialize the database.
 While the web dyno would be defined in the Procfile and managed by the platform, the console and script would only be executed when needed.
 These are one-off dynos.

 Any time spent executing a one-off dyno will contribute to usage and will be charged just like any other dyno.

 One-off dynos run alongside other dynos, exactly like the app’s web, worker, and other formation dynos.
 They get all the benefits of dyno isolation.

-There are four differences between one-off dynos (run with
+There are some differences between one-off dynos (run with

 heroku run) and formation dynos (run with

 - One-off dynos run attached to your terminal, with a character-by-character TCP connection for

 STDOUT.
 This allows you to use interactive processes like a console.
 Since